 Three data sets were taken, each of 3-4 days duration, with operating conditions (given in Table I) varied somewhat between runs to check systematic effects.
 The first two runs were taken with the spectrometer set to analyze 26.0-keV betas.
-The beta spectrum was scanned from 16.44 to 18.94 keV in 10-eV steps.
-Two randomly selected data points were taken for 600 seconds each, followed by a 200-second data run at 16.44 keV in order to check for time dependent systematic errors.
+The beta spectrum was scanned from 16.44 to 18.94 keV in 10 eV steps.
+Two randomly selected data points were taken for 600 seconds each, followed by a 200 second data run at 16.44 keV in order to check for time dependent systematic errors.
 The third data set was taken in a similar manner, except that the spectrometer was set to analyze 26.5 keV betas in order to check for any systematic effects in varying the extraction voltage (and therefore the extraction efficiency).
-Extra data points were taken in 5-eV steps near the endpoint in the third run.
-Other data sets taken were not used because resolution measurements were not available, or the runs were incomplete.
+Extra data points were taken in 5-eV steps near the endpoint in the last run.
+The Kurie plot for the last run is shown in Fig. 2.